khmarbaise/blog.soebes.de/content/blog/2014/04/2014-04-11-mojo-appassembler-maven-plugin-version-1-dot-8-released.md

 Improvement:

- * {% chjl MAPPASM-213 %} - Allow generation of logs directory and temp directory for an assembled app
+ * [MAPPASM-213] - Allow generation of logs directory and temp directory for an assembled app
- * {% chjl MAPPASM-219 %} - Documentation should be updated (Usage : Program)
+ * [MAPPASM-219] - Documentation should be updated (Usage : Program)
- * {% chjl MAPPASM-224 %} - Make Plugin Java 5 Ready
+ * [MAPPASM-224] - Make Plugin Java 5 Ready
- * {% chjl MAPPASM-226 %} - Add ability to rename the executable's prefix( ie wrapper)
+ * [MAPPASM-226] - Add ability to rename the executable's prefix( ie wrapper)

 New Feature:

- * {% chjl MAPPASM-201 %} - Add ability to filter the configuration directory
+ * [MAPPASM-201] - Add ability to filter the configuration directory

 Task:

- * {% chjl MAPPASM-217 %} - Remove deprecated configurations - useAllDependencies, useAsterikClassPath, repoPath
+ * [MAPPASM-217] - Remove deprecated configurations - useAllDependencies, useAsterikClassPath, repoPath

 The Mojo Team.